M3351AN/SPT-Fuyu/README.md

 SPT Fuyu is a tool developed to quickly bypass EFT install validate of SPT while u have not install EFT from BSG

-Theoretically support latest version of SPT! (last tested in SPT 3.9.8)
+last tested in SPT 3.9.8
+I have not tested on later versions.

 ## Functions